afallahi/rag-ai-agent/README.md

 - Chunk text using LangChain
 - Generate embeddings using Sentence Transformers
 - Store and query a unified FAISS vector database
-- Use a local LLM (via Ollama) to answer user questions
+- Use a local LLM (Ollama + Mistral) to answer user questions
+- Intelligent intent detection using Langchain
+- CLI-based interactive assistant
 - Validate each stage with unit tests